covertcast/bls-api-client/README.md

 print(df)
 ```

-The result is a tidy/long DataFrame.
+The result is a Polars DataFrame.
 Exporting elsewhere is
 simple:

 ```python